 , 'Kahwah' and 'Noon Chai' or 'Sheer Chai

 ' (Chai meaning tea) are significant.
 The inhabitants of the state of Jammu and Kashmir are heavy drinkers and the tradition of serving and drinking tea can be traced back to ancient times.
 The Kashmiri cuisine comprises several other lip-smacking food items which are quite popular in the state.

 Music and Dance of Jammu and Kashmir

-Music in this region is called Sufiana Kalam.
+The music in the Jammu and Kashmir is called Sufiana Kalam.
 After the advent of Islam

 , Kashmiri music may have been influenced by Iranian music.
 The musical instrument Santoor

 used in Kashmir was invented in Iran.
 Other musical instruments include Nagara, Dukra and Sitar

 .
 Many Raaga